 It also makes sense for discrete, one-time projects associated with setting up.
 Web design, UX, or app development are often best outsourced.
 Equally, business planning and financial modelling are better executed by experienced consultants.
 The freelance market gives companies access to the best minds in these niches; after all, freelancing is very dynamic, and these experts tend to incorporate this dynamism into their approach.

-Freelance profiles to consider
+Freelance profiles to consider to bootstrap a startup

 Business planning and finance